fleschutz/PowerShell/Docs/FAQ.md

 How to get PowerShell?
 ----------------------
 * **On Windows 7 and newer** PowerShell is provided by default.
-However, script execution is **not allowed by default** (execution policy is "restricted").
+However, script execution is **disallowed by default** (execution policy is "restricted").
 To enable this, enter as administrator:
    ```
    PS> Set-ExecutionPolicy RemoteSigned
    ```